misterdustinface/Style-Guides/java.md

   - Sometimes my parameters are named with all CAPS, because I typically treat them as constant variables, you should use the final keyword when doing so.
   - If the parameters are part of some type of math function, their names can be one letter in length.
   - Local variable names can be one letter in length if the datatype is specific; otherwise, the name must be more  descriptive -> following the Variables guidelines.

+# Enumerated Types
+  - Typename should be in all CAPS.
+  - Defined type values should be in all CAPS.
+  - Usage should be a private implementation detail.

 # Conditional Statements
 ```Java